Andrey Kovatchev

-Andrey Kovatchev (Андрей Ковачев; born 13 December 1967), is a Bulgarian politician, Member of the European Parliament, a federalist and Head of the Bulgarian Delegation in the EPP Group in the European Parliament.
+Andrey Andreev Kovatchev (Андрей Андреев Ковачев; born 13 December 1967), is a Bulgarian politician, Member of the European Parliament, a federalist and Head of the Bulgarian Delegation in the EPP Group in the European Parliament.
 Kovatchev is a chairman of the Union of European Federalists in Bulgaria.
 Since 2011 he has also been its vice-president.
 In January 2012 he was elected vice-chair of AFET – Committee on Foreign Affairs of the European Parliament.

-Education
+Early life and education

+Andrey Kovatchev was born in Sofia.

-Andrey Kovatchev has a degree in Biology form Saarland University, Germany (1990–1995).
+He has a degree in Biology form Saarland University, Germany (1990–1995).
 Later he obtained a PhD in biology from the same university.

 Work experience

 In the period 1995–1998, Kovatchev was a university assistant in Saarland University, Germany.
 Later he did a traineeship at the European Parliament.
 In 1998 he became a Commercial Director at Alfa Laval Agri and in 2002 he became a Commercial Manager for John Deere.
 Between 2004 and 2009 Andrey Kovatchev was a Regional Director for Central and East Europe for Elsevier.